justinethier/husk-scheme/_posts/2013-03-19-Released-Version-3.8.markdown

 ---
 layout: post
 title: Released Version 3.8
-excerpt: This introduces several performance improvements, as well as updates to Scheme libraries and the Haskell API.
+excerpt: Many performance improvements are included in this release, as well as updates to Scheme libraries and the Haskell API.
 ---
 # {{ page.title }}